-Australia and Aotearoa-New Zealand have long received significant migrations from Asia, and have come to outwardly pride themselves on their ‘multiculturalism’.
+Australia and Aotearoa-New Zealand have long received significant migrations from Asia.
 However, this relationship has not always been easy.
 ‘Asians in Australia’ are heavily politicised, and their perceived threat to the country’s social and racial cohesion has been often used to justify anti-immigration platforms.
-In Aotearoa-New Zealand, anti-immigration sentiment has similarly centred on racialised discourse around Asian migration.
+In Aotearoa-New Zealand, anti-immigration sentiment has similarly centred on racial discourse around Asian migration.
 These have often been exacerbated by political tensions with China, which have again recently escalated following China’s passage of the National Security Law, and suspension of civil liberties in Hong Kong.

 This historical context is important when considering racialised hostilities during COVID-19.
 The pandemic has not created anti-Chinese sentiment anew – it has simply given such sentiment a perceived sense of legitimation.
 Globally, the fact that the pandemic broke out in China has led to widespread condemnation of Beijing.
-Chinese institutions are accused of intentionally manufacturing, or ‘covering up’, the pandemic; and Chinese people condemned for the practice of ‘wet-markets’, and for eating wild animals, or any animals at all – even similar practices exist in many other parts of the world.
+Chinese institutions are accused of intentionally manufacturing, or ‘covering up’ the pandemic; and Chinese people condemned for the practice of ‘wet-markets’, and for eating wild animals, or any animals at all – even while similar practices exist in many other parts of the world.
 But this discourse is neither novel, nor surprising.
-Ari Larissa Heinrich highlights that the West has historically characterised China as a place rife with sickness, and Chinese people as inherently vulnerable to disease.
+Ari Larissa Heinrich highlights that the West has “historically characterised China as a place rife with sickness, and Chinese people as inherently vulnerable to disease”.
 Anti-Chinese xenophobia is also rife in other contexts, including other Asian countries such as Japan and South Korea.
-This hostility is often attributed to political disputes between the countries, concerns over Chinese tourism and immigration, and embedded racialised prejudice.
+This hostility is often attributed to challenging political and economic relationships and heightened xenophobic sentiment following the outbreak of COVID-19.
 More broadly, anti-immigrant sentiment in many parts has often been justified by fears of disease.
 These tropes have again emerged during COVID-19, and for some, have legitimated anti-immigrant, anti-mobility, and anti-Chinese sentiment.

 The situation across the Tasman is no better.
 In February, the Australian Human Rights Commission (‘AHRC’) recorded more complaints under the country’s Racial Discrimination Act than at any time in the preceding year.
 And between April and June, an online survey by the Asian Australian Alliance and a think tank, Per Capita, recorded 377 reports of having experienced racial slurs, name-calling, jokes, verbal threats, being shunned or excluded, being barred from establishments or transportation, being spat, sneezed or coughed on, or being physically intimidated.
 The Australian Hate Crime Network (AHCN) further records incidents of racialised graffiti and vandalism of Asian-Australian homes.
 The actual numbers of incidents are likely to be even higher than those reported: the AHRC recognises that its complaints only relate to breaches of racial discrimination legislation, and that their figures likely constitute a relatively small proportion of the total number of incidents of racial abuse.
-Meanwhile, the Asian Australian Alliance notes that 90 percent of its respondents have not reported the incidents to the police or a statutory body, due to a lack of confidence in authorities, or not believing they will get adequate redress.
+Meanwhile, the Asian Australian Alliance notes that 90 percent of its respondents have not reported the incidents to the police or a statutory body, due to their scepticism towards authorities.

-A survey conducted by Melbourne’s Swinburne University of Technology in June reveals that only 40% of students in China who previously intended to study overseas still plan to, while under 50% of those who had studied overseas plan to return to their study after borders reopen.
+Meanwhile, a survey conducted by Melbourne’s Swinburne University of Technology in June reveals that only “40% of students in China who previously intended to study overseas still plan to, while under 50% of those who had studied overseas plan to return to their study after the borders reopen”.
 Both the Chinese government warnings, and fear of violence or discrimination, were commonly cited as reasons to avoid studying overseas.
 However, some Chinese students and academics have advanced alternative views in the media; acknowledging the increasing risk of violence and discrimination, while simultaneously recommending Australia as a generally safe country.
-Australia’s success with suppressing the virus has further bolstered its appeal as a destination for study, compared to other popular destinations like the US or the UK.
+Australia’s success with suppressing the virus has further bolstered its appeal as a study destination for study, compared to other its competitors, including popular destinations like the US andor the UK.
 While Aotearoa-New Zealand’s response to international students during COVID-19 has generally been viewed more favourably, the Swinburne survey also included respondents who had studied in, or planned to study in Aotearoa-New Zealand.
 Ongoing travel bans also continue to complicate international students’ plans to study in both countries.
 While Australia has plans to allow some students to re-enter from September, Aotearoa-New Zealand does not intend to open its borders to students until 2021.

 In the preceding decades, both Australia and Aotearoa-New Zealand had taken strides towards strengthening ties with Asia.
 This has necessitated some introspection into their white-settler roots.
 Ang notes that Australia “has attempted… to erase its legacy as an explicitly and self-consciously racist nation-state.”
-Meanwhile, since the late 1980s, Aotearoa-New Zealand has witnessed a comprehensive “re-orientation” towards Asia and away from Britain, marked by an influx of migrants from the former.
+Meanwhile, since the late 1980s, Aotearoa-New Zealand has witnessed a comprehensive “re-orientation”… towards Asia and away from Britain and towards Asia”,, marked by an influx of migrants from the latter.
 Despite these efforts, the COVID-19 pandemic has arguably drawn attention to both states’ continuing unease with Asia and Asians, in spite of their political and economic necessity.
 While the pandemic’s long-term impacts for the relationship between the regions remains to be seen, a genuinely ‘Asian century’ may yet be a while away.

 Ongley, Patrick and David Pearson.
 1995.
 Post-1945 International Migration: New Zealand, Australia and Canada Compared.
 International Migration Review 29(3): 765-793;